-We now discuss the firm-level composition of cash flow-based and asset-based lending, based on debt-level data for public non-financial firms.
+We now discuss the firm-level composition of asset-based lending and cash flow-based lending, using debt-level data for public non-financial firms.

-We begin with debt-level information from CapitalIQ, which is available starting in 2002.
-For each debt, CapitalIQ provides information about the amount outstanding, whether it is secured, and some basic descriptions of the debt (with more details about the debt type, collateral structure, lender, etc.).
-CapitalIQ is very helpful because it covers all types of debt and tracks the amount outstanding for each debt in each firm-quarter, which facilitates a comprehensive analysis.
-CapitalIQ assembles these data from many types of firm filings.
-It covers about 75% of Compustat firms and total debt value matches well with Compustat data.

-We supplement CapitalIQ data with additional information on debt attributes from DealScan, SDC, and FISD.
+We begin with debt-level information from CapitalIQ, available since 2002.
+For each debt, CapitalIQ provides information about the amount outstanding, whether it is secured, and descriptions of the debt (e.g. debt type, collateral structure, lender, etc.).
+CapitalIQ is very helpful because it covers all types of debt and tracks the amount outstanding for each debt in each firm-year, which facilitates a comprehensive analysis.
+CapitalIQ assembles these data from a number of firm filings.
+It covers about 75% of Compustat firms, and total debt value for each firm matches well with Compustat data.
+We supplement CapitalIQ data with additional information on debt attributes from DealScan, FISD, and SDC Platinum.

 We categorize firms' debt into four groups: 1) asset-based lending, 2) cash flow-based lending, 3) personal loans, 4) miscellaneous and unclassified borrowing.
 We proceed in several steps:

-- 1. We assign a debt to asset-based lending if - the debt information contains the following key words (and their variants): borrowing base, mortgage, real estate/building/property, equipment, machine, receivable, inventory, working capital, automobile/vehicle, aircraft, asset-based, capital lease, SBA (small business administration), oil/drill/rig, reserve-based, factoring, industrial revenue bond, fixed asset, finance company, construction, project finance; - it is a revolver and is not explicitly unsecured or designated cash flow-based in debt documents. - 2.
-We assign a debt as personal loan if - the lender is an individual (Mr./Ms., etc); - it is from directors/executive/chairman/founder/shareholders/related parties. - 3.
+- 1. We classify a debt as asset-based lending if - the debt information contains the following key words (and their variants): borrowing base, mortgage, real estate/building/property, equipment, machine, receivable, inventory, working capital, automobile/vehicle, aircraft, asset-based, capital lease, SBA (small business administration), oil/drill/rig, reserve-based, factoring, industrial revenue bond, fixed asset, finance company, construction, project finance; - it is a revolver and is not explicitly unsecured or designated cash flow-based in debt documents. - 2.
+We classify a debt as personal loan if - the lender is an individual (Mr./Ms., etc); - it is from directors/executive/chairman/founder/shareholders/related parties. - 3.
 We assign a debt to the miscellaneous/unclassified category if it is - borrowing from governments (not specifically asset-based); - borrowing from vendor/seller/supplier/landlord; - insurance-related borrowing; - borrowing from parent or affiliates; - pollution control bonds. - 4.
-We assign a debt to cash flow-based lending if it does not belong to any of the categories above and - the debt is unsecured/un-collateralized, is a "debenture", or explicitly says "cash flow-based"/"cash flow loan"; - it contains the following key words and their variants, which are representative of cash flow-based loans: substantially all assets, first lien/second lien/third lien, term facility/term loan facility/term loan a, b, c..., syndicated, tranche, acquisition line, bridge loan; - it is a bond or it contains standard key words for bonds, such as senior subordinated, senior notes, x% notes due, private placement, medium term notes; - it is a convertible bond. - 5.
+We classify a debt as cash flow-based lending if it does not belong to any of the categories above and

+- the debt is unsecured/un-collateralized, is a "debenture", or explicitly says "cash flow-based"/"cash flow loan"; - it contains the following key words and their variants, which are representative of cash flow-based loans: substantially all assets, first lien/second lien/third lien, term facility/term loan facility/term loan a, b, c..., syndicated, tranche, acquisition line, bridge loan; - it is a bond or it contains standard key words for bonds, such as senior subordinated, senior notes, x% notes due, private placement, medium term notes; - it is a convertible bond. - 5.
 We assign all remaining secured debt to asset-based lending to be conservative.